Chokladglasyr/Chokladglasyr/README.md

 # 👋 Welcome!

 ## About me
-I am currently a student at [ChasAcademy](https://chasacademy.se/program/fullstackutvecklare-opensource) to become a Fullstack Developer!
+I am currently a student at [ChasAcademy](https://chasacademy.se/program/fullstackutvecklare-opensource), in the midst of my journey to becoming a full-stack developer, and I’m absolutely hyped to master coding and bring ideas to life!
 Before that I worked in retail for 10+ years, but felt I needed a change.

 I'm a very curios being and always what to understand the how and the why and always looking for a way to optimize.
 With that I also love to solve problems, so I figured this was a natural step for me!